ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 ## Estimating volume bandwidth
 {: #volume-estimate-bandwidth}

-You should estimate they type of data volume your workloads require and select the right IOPS profile.
+You should estimate they type of data volume your workloads require and select the right volume profile.
 Data intensive workloads might require the higher bandwidth performance of a 10 IOPS/GB profile.
-For the relationship of volume IOPS profiles to compute profiles, see [How virtual server profiles relate to storage profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#vsi-profiles-relate-to-storage).
+For the relationship of volume profiles to compute profiles, see [How virtual server profiles relate to storage profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#vsi-profiles-relate-to-storage).
 For information on how block size affects performance, see [Block storage capacity and performance](/docs/vpc?topic=vpc-capacity-performance&interface=ui#how-block-size-affects-performance).

 ## Next steps
 {: #vol-bandwidth-next-steps}